awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 ```
 aws rds create-db-proxy ^
     --db-proxy-name proxy_name ^
+    --engine-family { MYSQL | POSTGRESQL } ^
+    --auth ProxyAuthenticationConfig_JSON_string ^
     --role-arn iam_role ^
-    --engine-family { MYSQL | POSTGRESQL } ^
     --vpc-subnet-ids space_separated_list ^
     [--vpc-security-group-ids space_separated_list] ^
-    [--auth ProxyAuthenticationConfig_JSON_string] ^
     [--require-tls | --no-require-tls] ^
     [--idle-client-timeout value] ^
     [--debug-logging | --no-debug-logging] ^
     [--tags comma_separated_list]
 ```

+**Tip**
+ If you don't already know the subnet IDs to use for the `--vpc-subnet-ids` parameter, see [Setting up network prerequisites](#rds-proxy-network-prereqs) for examples of how to find the subnet IDs that you can use\.

  To create the required information and associations for the proxy, you also use the [register\-db\-proxy\-targets](https://docs.aws.amazon.com/cli/latest/reference/rds/register-db-proxy-targets.html) command\.
 Specify the target group name `default`\.
 RDS Proxy automatically creates a target group with this name when you create each proxy\.

 ```
 aws rds register-db-proxy-targets